scotm/imagine/README.md

 # imagine
-Transcription of Alan McCombes' book, Imagine: A Socialist Vision for the 21st Century
+Digital version of Alan McCombes' book, Imagine: A Socialist Vision for the 21st Century

 This has been built with Jekyll - the static blog generation project.